csci50-cbutler/e28/independent-study/README.md

 Web Graphics Library, or WebGL, is a framework used as a foundation, or core, by other web-enabled AR/VR frameworks because it built on JavaScript APIs for 2D and 3D imagery.
 A-Frame, which is built on frameworks that are built on WebGL and JavaScript, is another framework that simplifies the development by using what they call primitives.
 These are special tags that allow for development using HTML.

+These frameworks support most browsers including Apple Safari, Opera, Google Chrome, Firefox, Internet Explorer.
 Let's look at these frameworks and some core concepts required to develop an AR/VR scene.

 ## WebGL
 WebGL is a cross-platform web standard that enables browser-based AR/VR without plugins.
 WebGL supports 2D/3D development by the use of shaders.
 What are shaders?
 I will not go into the nuts and bolts of computer-generated graphics.
 This is because the beauty of these frameworks is that it allows developers to get started without fully understanding the underlying technology and terms.
 However, I will try to simplify some of the terms in order to understand some of the basic components of web AR/VR development.